2022-23 game bird hunting forecast

-With that said, upland game birds can be located throughout Ladd Marsh providing ample hunting opportunity for all.
+Hunters will find upland game birds throughout Ladd Marsh providing ample hunting opportunity for all.
 Grassland, fencerows, brush and areas adjacent to agricultural fields are good locations to key on -- but don’t overlook dry and receding wetlands.
 The wetland habitat provides more opportunity for pheasants than all the other areas combined.

 All visitors, including hunters, must have in their possession a free daily permit to access the wildlife area.
 Permits will be available at several self-check-in stations at entry points and parking lots.
 All visitors are required to have an ODFW Wildlife Area Parking Permit to park on the wildlife area.
 Hunters receive a free parking permit with their hunting license.
 Parking permits are to be displayed on the vehicle dash.
 Learn more about ODFW’s Wildlife Area Parking Permit Program.